Misty Programming Language:

 Making Functions

-Function objects are made with the ƒflorin operator which takes a parameter list and a body and produces a function object.
+Function objects are made with the ƒflorin operator that takes a parameter list and a body and produces a function object.

 A function may be given a name for recursion and documentation.